SUI-Components/sui/packages/sui-mono/README.md

 ### Run command on all packages

-You can run a single command on each package of the monorepo
+You can run a single command on each package of the monorepo, **in series**

 ```
 $ sui-mono run <command>